1113 Comments

 Expand full comment

-If only all members of what we to call, with respect, The Fourth Estate, spoke with such truth and clarity as you do.
+If only all members of what we call, with respect, The Fourth Estate, spoke with such truth and clarity as you do.
 Then we wouldn’t be fearful that this utterly repulsive madman and the fascists who control him might very well take over our country in November.

 Expand full comment